An Update from Waco

 Ari’s family and friends from Monterrey faced several legal obstacles as they attempted to come into the States, but the Lord made it possible for everyone to make it to the wedding on time.

-We wanted some of the wedding music to be in Spanish, so for a couple of weeks we practiced “Don’t You Ever Stop Believing.”
+We wanted some of the wedding music to be in Spanish, so for a couple of weeks we practiced “Once In A While.”
 Yet without a Spanish speaker to help with our pronunciation, we learned several of the lines incorrectly.
 Thankfully, Brother Éder arrived a week before the ceremony to help us.
 He pointed out that we were singing, “Dog know in Jesus they do,” rather than, “But I know in Jesus they do!”
 We believe we sang it correctly at the wedding!